Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Discussion

 \textbf{Performance.} Several factors, such as response time and accuracy, may influence the performance of federated visualization.
 Compared with traditional centralized visualization, our approach has extra time overhead to achieve privacy protection.
-The query-based scheme integrates encrypted visual features on the server side, and computes the sum of visual features of each client without loss.
+The \textit{query-based} scheme integrates encrypted visual features on the server side, and computes the sum of visual features of each client without loss.
 Data encrypted transmission costs extra response time.
-The prediction-based scheme uses the data on each client to train a global model to fit global visual features.
+The \textit{prediction-based} scheme uses the data on each client to train a global model to fit global visual features.
 Ideally, its accuracy can reach 100\%.
 However, in real scenarios, models are often unable to fit completely, because of time constraints, data distributions (non-i.i.d. or i.i.d.), or federated learning characteristics.
 Quantitative results show that the time increases with the accuracy.
 A balance between the accuracy and the time can be achieved.
 In addition, as the amount of data required to create visual charts increases, obtaining more accurate results is more time-consuming.
 There is much capacity for further performance optimization.
 For example, the level-of-details scheme can be employed in visualizing a heatmap.

-The query-based scheme can generate more accurate results than the prediction-based scheme, and has a better running performance.
+The \textit{query-based} scheme can generate more accurate results than the \textit{prediction-based} scheme, and has a better running performance.
 Thus, it is more feasible for time-critical situations.

-\textbf{Limitations.} First, the number of clients should be larger than 3.
+\textbf{Limitations and future work.} First, the number of clients should be larger than 3.
 Otherwise, the collected information in the server can be used to infer secured information.
 Second, clients should make a strict protocol agreement and be honest because our approach can not identify the collusion among clients.
-Third, our prediction-based scheme re-trains the model after each user interaction.
+Third, our \textit{prediction-based} scheme re-trains the model after each user interaction.
 When the number of visual features to be trained reaches tens of thousands, the response time becomes even longer, resulting in unfriendly user experience.
+In the future, we can integrate more schemes into our federated visualization framework, not limited to aggregated visual queries.